Frequently Asked Questions

 I’m a school principal or staff member and I’d like to register my school to participate.
 Who do I contact?

-All high schools within the Philadelphia city-limits are invited to register.
+All K-12 schools within the Philadelphia city-limits are invited to register.
 Please contact us to learn how to participate.

 Getting to Know Schools